This year, investing in Bitcoin is at the top of many financial experts’ lists.

 Lastly, you can also opt to use a hardware wallet.
 When you want to access your wallet, you can plug the hardware wallet into your computer and enter the password.

-When the hardware wallet is plugged in, your Bitcoin wallet will be online.
-When it’s unplugged, it will be offline and secure.
+A hardware wallet that is plugged in, means your Bitcoin wallet is online.
+A hardware wallet that is unplugged is offline and secure.
 As with USB sticks, you should still keep your wallet seed backed up and safely stored in the event of hardware failure.

 Also, make sure you don’t purchase a hardware wallet that isn’t from a trusted brand.